Weaker FTSE 100 gets support from ABF and AstraZeneca

 The FTSE 100 hit a peak of 6,867 points in late January, its highest level since early 2000, but has since slipped back due to concerns over a slump in emerging markets economies and tensions between Russia and Western powers over Ukraine.

-Hantec Markets analyst Richard Perry said that if the FTSE did not break above 6,706 points - the high point from earlier in April - its near-term progress could be limited.
+Hantec Markets analyst Richard Perry said that if the FTSE did not break above 6,706 points - a high point from earlier in April - its near-term progress could be limited.

 “If it does not get above 6,706 points, it could send out a bit of a sell signal,” he said.
-(Additional reporting by Sudip Kar-Gupta)
+(Additional reporting by Sudip Kar-Gupta; Editing by Louise Ireland)